GM workers in Mexico defeat union in first test of U.S. trade deal - Up News Info

 The ballot count was led by the plant’s Miguel Trujillo Lopez union – part of the Confederation of Mexican Workers (CTM) – alongside observers from the Labor Ministry, Mexico’s National Electoral Institute (INE) and the United Nations’ International Labour Organization (ILO).

-The United Auto Workers (UAW) union, which represents thousands of GM’s U.S. workers, said the vote marked a win on both sides of the border.
+The United Auto Workers (UAW) union, which represents thousands of GM’s U.S. workers, said the vote would create a fairer playing field in Mexico, marking a win on both sides of the border.

-“For UAW members this will lead to a fairer playing field by lifting wages and benefits in countries like Mexico,” it said in a statement.

-Unifor, Canada’s largest private sector union, said the vote set an example of what USMCA had aimed to achieve by giving workers a voice.
+Unifor, Canada’s largest private sector union, said the vote modeled what USMCA had aimed to achieve by giving workers a voice.

 Advertisement